Armed police raid Christchurch properties

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Armed police have raided two properties in Christchurch this morning - one of which was reportedly linked to an unprovoked assault in the central city in March.

-At least half a dozen armed officers descended on a Clissold St property in Merivale about 7.45am.
+At least half a dozen armed officers descended on a Clissold St property in Merivale about 7.45am on Friday.

 The street was blocked off by police from about 8am.